 Yes, it is.
-The earthquake had affected 8 out of 75 districts and only in Central and Western Area, 1 out of 10 national parks, 3 out of 8 UNESCO World Heritage Sites and 2 out of 35 major trekking routes in 2015.
-Moreover, there is no burst of epidemics or viral diseases, accessible communication and plenty of hotels, lodges and teahouses.
+The earthquake had affected 8 out of 75 districts and only in Central and Western Area, 1 out of 10 national parks, 3 out of 8 UNESCO World Heritage Sites, and 2 out of 35 major trekking routes in 2015.
+Moreover, there is no burst of epidemics or viral diseases, accessible communication, and plenty of hotels, lodges, and teahouses.

 Yes, we can accommodate your schedule according to your timetable and tour destination desires.
 Our tours include fixed departure dates that can be tailored to accommodate your specific requests and schedule.
 Please review our designated departure dates, and if they do not suit your timeframe, then let us know how we can arrange a trek that is convenient for you.

 You need travel insurance prior to booking the trek which must cover medical and emergency repatriation inclusive of helicopter rescue and evacuation expenses at high altitude for trekking members, which should be provided to us before you start your trekking.
-Discovery World Trekking will help you to get a travel insurance which will help you in potential altitude sickness and unforeseen events due to sudden climate change.
+Discovery World Trekking will help you to get travel insurance which will help you in potential altitude sickness and unforeseen events due to sudden climate change.

 Hiking refers to a long walk on trails and is quite easy.
-Trekking refers to a long, difficult and tiring uphill journey typically on foot which could last several days.
-On the other hand, mountaineering means the sport or activity of climbing mountains which needs special equipment, skills and training.
+Trekking refers to a long, difficult, and tiring uphill journey typically on foot which could last several days.
+On the other hand, mountaineering means the sport or activity of climbing mountains which needs special equipment, skills, and training.
 Discovery World Trekking will help you with all three activities in Nepal.

-Yes, Discovery World Trekking ensures the expenses for insurance of its guides, porters and all the crews along with meals, salary, lodging, transportation and other necessary equipment.
+Yes, Discovery World Trekking ensures the expenses for insurance of its guides, porters, and all the crews along with meals, salary, lodging, transportation, and other necessary equipment.

 You can have both luxury and budget travel in Nepal.
 Nepal is cheaper than trekking in other countries but the cost also depends on which region you are thinking of trekking and what modes of transport you use.
-Everest Base Camp Trekking is bit costlier than other trekking packages.
-However, Discovery World Trekking will offer you reasonable trip, you do not need to worry about this.
+Everest Base Camp Trekking is a bit costlier than other trekking packages.
+However, Discovery World Trekking will offer you a reasonable trip, you do not need to worry about this.

 Yes, of course!
 We usually have single trekkers on each and every one of our group departures.
 It is a great way to get to know fellow travelers and most people find that the group dynamics are very friendly and comforting.
 Logistically, single trekkers will share rooms and tents with other single trekkers of the same sex on our group journeys.